zackhanni/soundslikesoma/_team/04-ian-brown.md

 instagramurl: 'https://www.instagram.com/eyebrow_n'
 ---

 Ian is working as an intern here at Soma Sounds.
-He is perfecting his craft and getting noticibly better every week.
+He is perfecting his craft and getting noticeably better every week.

 Ian plays drums and has a utterly fantastic southern accent.
 For real.. ask him about it some time.